readthedocs/readthedocs.org/docs/user/commercial/single-sign-on.rst

 You can reach out to our :doc:`/support` to talk with us about any additional authentication needs you might have.

 .. tip::
-   Many additional providers can be supported via GitHub, BitBucket, and GitLab SSO.
+   Many additional providers can be supported via GitHub, Bitbucket, and GitLab SSO.
    We will depend on those sites in order to authenticate you, so you can use all your existing SSO methods already configured on those services.